Hotan: Buddhist Khotan

 The ancient Kingdom of Khotan was one of the earliest Buddhist states in the world and a cultural bridge across which Buddhist culture and learning were transmitted from India to China.
 Its capital was located to the west of the modern city of Hotan.
 The inhabitants of the Kingdom of Khotan, like those of early Kashgar and Yarkant, spoke Saka, one of the Eastern Iranian languages.
 Khotan's indigenous dynasty (all of whose royal names are Indian in origin) governed a fervently Buddhist city-state boasting some 400 temples in the late 9th/early 10th century—four times the number recorded by Xuanzang around 630.
 The kingdom was independent but was intermittently under Chinese control during the Han and Tang dynasties.

-After the Tang dynasty, Khotan formed an alliance with the rulers of Dunhuang.
+After the Tang dynasty, Khotan allied with the rulers of Dunhuang.
 Khotan enjoyed close relations with the Buddhist centre at Dunhuang: the Khotanese royal family intermarried with Dunhuang élites, visited and patronized Dunhuang's Buddhist temple complex, and donated money to have their portraits painted on the walls of the Mogao grottos.
 Through the 10th century, Khotanese royal portraits were painted in association with an increasing number of deities in the caves.
 Besides this, a particular site, Melikawat functioned as a major Buddhist center in the Kingdom of Khotan.

 In the 10th century, Khotan began a struggle with the Kara-Khanid Khanate, a Turkic state.
 The Kara-Khanid ruler, Sultan Satuq Bughra Khan, had converted to Islam:

 Satuq's son, Musa, began to put pressure on Khotan in the mid-10th century, and sometime before 1006 Yusuf Qadir Khan of Kashgar besieged and took the city.
 This conquest of Buddhist Khotan by the Muslim Turks—about which there are many colourful legends—marked another watershed in the Islamicisation and Turkicisation of the Tarim Basin, and an end to local autonomy of this southern Tarim city state.

 Some Khotanese Buddhist works were unearthed.

 The rulers of Khotan were aware of the menace they faced since they arranged for the Mogao grottoes to paint a growing number of divine figures along with themselves.
 Halfway in the 10th century Khotan came under attack by the Qarakhanid ruler Musa, and in what proved to be a pivotal moment in the Turkification and Islamification of the Tarim Basin, the Karakhanid leader Yusuf Qadir Khan conquered Khotan around 1006.